cwru-non-academic/WSS_Documentation/README.md

 This repository contains end‑to‑end documentation for the Wearable Stimulation System (WSS): hardware, serial/command protocol, and a generated software API site (DocFX).

 ## Quick Links
--Start Here:
-  - [GitHub Pages](https://cwru-non-academic.github.io/WSS_Documentation/) use to access all of the content bellow in html format.
+  - Start Here: [GitHub Pages](https://cwru-non-academic.github.io/WSS_Documentation/) use to access all of the content bellow in html format.

 - Repos
   - Core C# Library: [GitHub](https://github.com/cwru-non-academic/WSSCoreInterface)